 Built for the long haul.
 Experts give L.L.Bean's 280-Thread-Count Pima Cotton Percale Sheets above-average ratings for strength, saying they resist tears and have sturdy steams, and praise their construction quality and minimal shrinkage.
-Most reviewers are pleased with durability, saying the fabric feels substantial and the sheets hold up well after several trips through the washer and dryer.
-However, a few owners complain of rips and unusual wear after limited use.
+Most owners are pleased with durability, saying the fabric feels substantial and the sheets hold up well after several trips through the washer and dryer.
+However, a few complain of rips and unusual wear after limited use.

-Review: Sheet Ratings, Editors of ConsumerReports.org, Not dated
+Review: Sheet Ratings, Editors of ConsumerReports.org, Not Dated

-Review: 280-Thread-Count Pima Cotton Percale Sheet, Flat, Contributors to L.L.Bean.com, As of July 2013
+Review: 280-Thread-Count Pima Cotton Percale Sheet, Flat, Contributors to L.L.Bean.com, As of July 2015

 4. The Huffington Post

 This comprehensive buying guide explains exactly what to look for in bed sheets.
 Wong recommends L.L.Bean's percale sheets as an "excellent option for every day," saying they'll get softer as time goes on.
 The sheets aren't compared to others, however, and no cons are posted.
 This is an older review, but the L.L.Bean sheets are still the same product.

 Review: Finding the Best Sheets for Your Budget: A Buying Guide, Dickson Wong, Oct.
 11, 2012